Kuingsmile/PicList/README.md

 ## 📖 Introduction

 **PicList** is an efficient cloud storage and image hosting management tool built upon the foundation of PicGo.
-It retains all the original features while adding comprehensive cloud storage management capabilities.
+It retains all the features of PicGo while adding comprehensive cloud storage management capabilities, various practical functions, and a brand-new lightweight scripting system.

 Whether you need to organize your cloud files, sync markdown images, or manage multiple storage platforms effortlessly, PicList is designed to streamline your workflow with a beautiful interface and robust plugin system.